 I am a fellow of the British Academy as I received a mid-career fellowship that produced evidence-based guidelines for the design of mobile applications for young children (m_Evaluate).
-Outcomes from mEvaluate resulted in my authoring and designing of an Open Learn course that aims to raise awareness about how parents and teachers should use digital technologies with children.
+I am an elected member of the International society for Artificial Intelligence in EDucation (IAIED) – co-leading the public engagement stream of work.

 An exciting national experiment reopens today, aiming to shed light on how listening to nature could impact wellbeing

 Japan preschools using tablets to prep tots for digital age

 Some studies show positive outcomes among young children using mobile devices to improve their literacy, science or math skills, but there’s little research comparing tablet-assisted learning to more conventional teaching approaches, according to a review of 19 studies by Christothea Herodotou, a lecturer at The Open University in the United Kingdom.
 Herodotou said it’s unclear which features might help or hinder learning.

 Associated Press | 26th September 2018

 Congratulations!
 Your article was one of our top downloaded articles in recent publication history!